ztec/blog/content/post/blog/hello-world/index.en.md

 When I wish to comment an article I read I will publish it on the blog as a Quick.
 They will not be visible except via their tags.

-Quicks will be published to Tiwtter, and maybe Mamot too.
+Quicks will be published to Twitter, and maybe Mamot too.
 I "Just" need to write a script that do that automatically.
 I'm too lazy to do it manually.

 I'll be like public bookmarks.Like [Shaarli](https://github.com/shaarli/Shaarli) for those who knows.